MicrosoftDocs/memdocs/sccm/core/get-started/azure-template.md

 <!--3556017-->

 This guide describes how to build a Configuration Manager lab environment in Microsoft Azure.
 It uses Azure templates to simplify and automate the creation of a lab using Azure resources.
-This process installs the latest version of the Configuration Manager technical preview branch or the Configuration Manager current branch evaulation.
+Two azure templates are provided.
+Configuration Manager technical preview Azure Template installs the latest version of the Configuration Manager technical preview branch.
+Configuration Management current branch Azure template installs the evaluation of the latest version of Configuration Manager current branch.

 For more information on Configuration Manager current branch, see [Configuration Manager on Azure](/sccm/core/understand/configuration-manager-on-azure).